-Birding Northern Chile – altiplano and desert valleys
+Birding Northern Chile – altiplano and desert valleysfrom

 Scenically breathtaking and with stunning birdlife, the Andes conjure up a mouth-watering birding feast.
-Soaring Andean Condors above high peaks in clear blue skies and Diademed Sandpiper-Plovers on mineral-rich bogs with the sound of Rufous-bellied Seedsnipes echoing in the valleys.
-These are some the magical experiences of birding northern Chile.
-In just few days we shall visit, not only the high Puna grasslands and the stunning Lauca National Park, but also the arid Pacific coast with its fertile valleys, look for the critically endangered Chilean Woodstar, and fit in a Humboldt Current pelagic trip.
+Andean Condors soaring amongst high peaks in clear blue skies and Diademed Sandpiper-Plovers on mineral-rich bogs, with the sound of Rufous-bellied Seedsnipes echoing in the valleys; these are some of the magical experiences of birding northern Chile.
+In just few days we shall visit, not only the high Puna grasslands and the stunning Lauca National Park, but also the arid Pacific coast with its fertile valleys, visit lekking areas of the critically endangered Chilean Woodstar, and fit in a Humboldt Current pelagic trip.

 Requests for pricing and itinerary can be made through Contact Form

 Reviews 1 Review5/5

 Vacation Style Holiday Type

 Activity Level Birding

 Day 1 – Friday, October 14th: Arrival in Santiago